< Go to Stroller and Car Seat Combos

 Cons: Poor car seat attachment, maneuverability

 Bottom line: Harder than average attachment with Graco seats

 The Graco SnugRider Elite strolls in the middle of the pack with a performance that failed to impress.
-While it scored above average in the review, it wasn't really a stand out in any metric, and we frankly expected more from a Graco-brand frame stroller that only woks with Graco car seats.
-It offers a hard to use storage bin, shallow cup holders that present a potential safety concern, and car seat attachment that requires more effort than it probably should for a product specifically designed with its own car seats in mind.
+While it scored above average in the review, it wasn't a stand out in any metric, and we expected more from a Graco-brand frame stroller that only works with Graco car seats.
+It offers a hard to use storage bin, shallow cup holders that present a potential safety concern, and car seat attachment that requires more effort than it probably should for a product specifically designed with its brand car seats in mind.
 Overall, this Graco product has limitations including Graco only compatibility, poor maneuverability, and low scores for ease of use and quality.
 We feel even if you already own a Graco car seat, you would be better off with another stroller and Graco adapter.

 RELATED: Our complete review of stroller and car seat combos

 Analysis and Hands-on Test Findings